Connection Options

 You can connect through Amazon Web Services (AWS) to your Source and or Destination database inside an AWS Virtual Private Cloud (VPC) using one of the following methods:

 • AWS Transit Gateway Peering: This method facilitates communication to your Source or Destination database via a transit gateway peering attachment.
 A transit gateway acts as a virtual router, allowing you to manage your network easily if you have multiple VPCs.
 You can route traffic from various VPCs through a transit gateway to Hevo’s VPC.
-This connection method enhances data security, as your data does not leave AWS’ network.
+This connection method enhances data security, as your data does not leave the AWS network.
 Read Connecting Through AWS Transit Gateway for the steps to implement this option for your account.

 • AWS VPC Endpoint: This method facilitates a direct connection between your VPC and Hevo’s using an AWS PrivateLink.
 A VPC endpoint is a virtual device that allows seamless communication between VPCs within the same region.
-This connection method reduces latency, optimizes data transfer, and enhances data security, as your data does not leave AWS’ network.
+This connection method reduces latency, optimizes data transfer, and enhances data security, as your data does not leave the AWS network.
 Read Connecting Through AWS VPC Endpoint for the steps to implement this option for your account.

 • AWS VPC Peering: This method facilitates communication between two VPCs using private IP addresses.
-This connection method provides optimized network communication, enhanced data security, and reduced network costs, as your data does not leave AWS’ network.
+This connection method provides optimized network communication, enhanced data security, and reduced network costs, as your data does not leave the AWS network.
 Read Connecting Through AWS VPC Peering for the steps to implement this option for your account.

 Note: All connection options via AWS are feasible only if your Source and or Destination database is hosted in AWS.